uoy-research/CellPhe-data-pipeline/README.md

 The `research0` machine has the `bioldata` storage already mounted, you can access the CellPhe share by running `cd /shared/storage/bioldata/bl-cellphe` (`cd` stands for Change Directory).
 **NB: tab-completion saves a lot of time typing, i.e. after typing `cd /sh` if you press Tab it will autocomplete the rest of the word `shared`**

+You might find it easier to browse the data by mounting the share as a network drive, see the section at the end of this guide for details.

 You can see all the files and folders with `ls` (List Directory) which should show you the same as below:

 ```Shell